Seeing October 7th Through the Lens of January 6th

 No, I’m not saying that genuine acceptance doesn’t go a long way towards healing old wounds.
 Becoming part of the Orthodox world, where I didn’t have a reputation to proceed (and limit) me, where it was possible to talk to the opposite gender comfortably, did certainly help.
 And there’s no denying that my being in a relationship has lowered the stakes and helped me to relax around other women.

 Still, all that only happened once I stopped caring what other people thought and subsequently became comfortable in my own skin.
 Today, unless it was a really bad day, I would be more likely to laugh with those laughing and then ask them what they were laughing about.
-Slinking around, making accusations, might gain you a following on social media and earn the meaningless sympathies of those only hearing one side.
+Slinking around, and making accusations, might gain you a following on social media and earn the meaningless sympathies of those only hearing one side.
 But it will do nothing to improve self-image.

 Painful as it was, I’m glad that things didn’t work out for me because someone swooped in for the rescue.
 Had this happened I may never have found my internal spiritual footing and, after briefly appreciating the charitable effort, remained as lacking in confidence.
 Pity the woman who marries a man looking for her to bolster his self-image and mend his brokenness, that relationship is probably going to be hell in a few years.